sequelize/sequelize/docs/docs/instances.md

 })
 ```

+When you call `save` without changing any attribute, this method will execute nothing;

 ## Destroying / Deleting persistent instances

 Once you created an object and got a reference to it&comma; you can delete it from the database&period; The relevant method is `destroy`&colon;